Louisiana is a shall-issue state. Concealed weapons permits are processed at the state level by the Department of Public Safety.

 Carry While Using Alcohol or a Controlled Dangerous Substance?

-Does Louisiana have laws regarding carrying a firearm while using alcohol or a controlled dangerous substance?
+Does Louisiana have laws regarding carrying a concealed firearm while using alcohol or a controlled dangerous substance?

 Not while under the influence of alcohol (BAC of 0.05 or greater) or a controlled dangerous substance (when a blood test or urine test shows any confirmed presence of a controlled dangerous substance as defined in L.R.S.
 40:961 and 40:964).